12 tips to attract more locals to your tours and attractions

 8. Target a local audience with your Facebook ads

 Use Facebook’s geographic targeting features to reach local guests with your ads.
-You can target potential guests living in a specific mile radius from your city or your state as a whole.
+You can target potential guests living within a specific mile radius of your city or your state as a whole.

 Before launching a new ad, make sure it appeals to a local audience.
 Show them something they don’t know about their city or state, or paint your attraction as the long-awaited quarantine escape they’ve been looking for (without having to get on a plane).